 Bettas are carnivorous animals who, in nature, eat primarily insects and insect larvae.
 In captivity, feed your Betta fish pellets or frozen foods.

 The average length of Bettas is 2.25 inches, and it can grow as long as 3 inches depends on the care it gets.
 Betta is one of the giant fishes for a 10-gallon tank that you can keep with other schooling fish (though it is a little tricky.)

 Cory catfish are the best beginner catfish, effortless to keep, and they are really entertaining.
 They are bottom-dweller & will care for you by working as a scavenger in the tank.
 They love hiding places to rest, so provide some live plants, reefs, and rocks to make them happy.

 Cory Catfish can grow 1 to 2.5 inches in length.
 They are schooling fish, and they seem much happier in a group of two or more; moreover, they can get along well with other species.

-Since Corry Catfish is the bottom dweller, rely on foods that fall to the lowermost region.
+Since Corry Catfish is the bottom dweller, it relies on foods that fall to the lowermost region.
 Floating food may never reach them; therefore, you can add some sinking food for proper nutrition.

 They are well suited to tropical freshwater; however, they can tolerate a wide range of temperatures, including cooler than tropical.
 The optimum temperature is 72 to 80 degrees Fahrenheit.

 Similar to other catfish, they can breathe oxygen from the atmosphere.
-In the tank, intermittently, Corry Catfish will move to the surface to take a “breath” of air, which is entirely normal behavior.
+So, in the tank, intermittently, Corry Catfish will move to the surface to take a “breath” of air, which is entirely normal behavior.

 Another most common, amazing aquarium fish is platy.
 They are straightforward to keep and hardy fish, originally from Central America.

 There are many different color variations of platyfish like a blue tuxedo, top cell rainbow, golden sunset, red, black, blue, yellow, etc., and the list is endless.